thunderbird/thunderbird-accounts/docs/mail.rst

 Mail App
 ===========

 The Mail App is a module of code located in ``/src/thunderbird_accounts/mail/`` which deals with our integration with to a Stalwart mail server and directory server / user management.
 We host part of their external directory server sql schema within Django with some minor tweaks to make things play nice.
-Currently we only have admin panel access, and basic user management via a self-serve page.

 Admin Panel
 -----------